Gui-Yom/turbo-metrics/README.md

   processing chain on the GPU can help, needs more research)
 - New ssimulacra2 implementation, without relying on NPP and with separate planes computations.
 - NVflip
+- Audio metrics ?
+I don't know much about those

 ### Inputs

 - Region selection
-- Pair of images
-- More containers (mp4)
+- More video containers (mp4)
-- Pipe frames (not sure how that would work with 2 streams)
 - Raw bitstreams
 - More codecs
 - Finish implementing useful colorspaces